myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 /*
    The crackMeMaybe function is vulnerable to a buffer overflow.
-   Using strcpy is bad, you should use strncpy.
+   The use of strcpy is prohibited, you must use strncpy.
 */
 void crackMeMaybe(const char* arg){
     char buffer[128];